-Strategies to combat loneliness over the holidays
+Strategies to combat loneliness over the holidays.

 Lonely people dread the holiday season more than any other time of year.
 Watching everyone around them connect to those they love makes their own feelings of emotional isolation even more profound.
 Indeed, the holidays can make loneliness feel especially excruciating.

-Loneliness is not an objective or qualitative measure of friendship or companionship but a qualitative one; a subjective feeling of deep emotional or social disconnection (or both).
+Loneliness is not an objective or quantitative measure of friendship or companionship but a qualitative one; a subjective feeling of deep emotional or social disconnection (or both).
 For example, many people might be married yet feel extremely lonely (read Are You Married but Lonely here).
 Others might find themselves amidst large family gatherings yet still feel distant, unengaged, misunderstood, or unseen.

 Loneliness Damages Us Emotionally, Physically, and Socially